-It will change a little design, but… so what.
-In this little example I show you usage of variables, mixins and nestings.
+It will change design a little, but… so what.
+In this example, I want to show you the usage of variables, mixins and nestings.

-I don’t want to create sass tutorial here, just do what you want, experiment.
+I don’t want to create a sass tutorial here, so please just do what you want, do not hesitate to experiment.

 You can find some solutions to this problem.

-For chrome browser (24+) there is for now an experiment sass support feature.
+For chrome browser (24+) there is an experiment sass support feature.
 Obtain how to use it - http://benfrain.com/add-sass-compass-debug-info-for-chrome-web-developer-tools/

 For firefox you have FireSass extension.
 You will find instructions on how to use it on http://nex-3.com/posts/92-firesass-bridges-the-gap-between-sass-and-firebug

-This solutions requires adding two config lines to config.rb file
+This solution requires adding two config lines to config.rb file